2013- A tiny project with the neighbours and our children.

-Our big project for the next while is with EBS and The Cridge Centre for the Family are working together on a community building project with ECO –the after school programme run by Hands on Sumer Camp Society (the NFP foundation supporting EBS.)
+Partnering with EBS (Elizabeth Buckley School) and The Cridge Centre for the Family worked together on a community building project with ECO –the after school programme run by Hands on Sumer Camp Society (the NFP foundation supporting EBS.)
 This after school programme worked on getting to know their neighbours, namely the senior residences at the Cridge.
-Together with our community unity team at The CUPS, they have been endeavoring to not only build a number of mosaic pieces (with our MTC programme) to adorn the property, but also to produce an ongoing programme to showcase, enhance the relationships between the many programmes and build on the natural Gary Oak eco system on the property.
+Together with our community unity team at The CUPS, they built a handfull of tiny special mosaic butterflies to adorn the property.

 A Little History: “Elizabeth Buckley School was founded 25 years ago as the school for the deaf and hard of hearing in Victoria.
 Nancy Bourey, a teacher and a Speech and Language Pathologist, founded Elizabeth Buckley School in 1986 to provide educational opportunities for the deaf and hard of hearing.
 The name Elizabeth Buckley was chosen to honour Bourey’s grandmother, an inspirational teacher in New York.
 As a struggling young widow, Buckley opened a school in her home, and provided a valuable service to many”